jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 ### Subpart 1 — No holding out or being in business of providing financial service unless registered

 ### 11 No being in business of providing financial service unless registered
-(1) A person to whom this Act applies must not be in the business of providing a financial service unless that person is registered under this Part.
+(1) A person to whom this Act applies must not be in the business of providing a financial service unless that person is registered for that service under this Part.
 (2) Every person who knowingly breaches subsection (1) commits an offence and is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000, or to both; or
   (b) in the case of a person who is not an individual, to a fine not exceeding $300,000.

 ### 12 No holding out that in business of providing financial service unless registered
-(1) A person to whom this Act applies must not hold out (whether directly or indirectly) that the person is registered under this Act or entitled, qualified, able, or willing to be in the business of providing a financial service unless that person is registered under this Part.
+(1) A person to whom this Act applies must not—
+  (a) hold out that the person is registered under this Act unless that person is registered under this Part; or (b) hold out that the person is registered in respect of a particular service or entitled, qualified, able, or willing to be in the business of providing a financial service unless that person is registered for that service under this Part.
 (2) Every person who knowingly breaches subsection (1) commits an offence and is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000, or to both; or
   (b) in the case of a person who is not an individual, to a fine not exceeding $300,000.